 Computer vision systems for crowd monitoring and security

-AI vision applications are also being used to help monitor crowds and ensure security at sporting events, such as the Olympics.
-For example, vision systems use real-time computer vision to detect and track objects in a crowd – across different camera angles.
+AI vision applications are also being used to help monitor crowds and ensure security at sporting events, such as the Olympics, soccer world cups, or tennis tournaments.
+Vision systems use real-time computer vision to detect and track objects in a crowd, across a fleet of cameras.

 Object detection and ball tracking

 Real-time object detection is used to recognize sports equipment, for example, ball tracking with artificial intelligence.
 Such applications are used in basketball, football, soccer, and others.